Jim Jumper massacre: The attack

 Descriptions of the attack include ones from Betty Mae Tiger Jumper's grandmother Mary Tiger, from Will Addison, the son of a white settler, who witnessed the attack from a trader's camp next to the Snake Clan camp, from Billy Bowlegs III, Jumper's nephew, from an unnamed source that appeared in The New York Times, and in a book on the history of the cattle industry by Joe Ackerman.
 Betty Jumper says the attack occurred on February 15, 1889.
 One article based on an account from Billy Bowlegs places the attack on February 14, 1889, another places the attack in March, 1889.
 The New York Times article was filed from Jacksonville on March 2, 1889.

 Details of the attack vary, but Jumper entered the Snake Clan camp and shot and killed several people.
 Names listed in various accounts include his sister Nancy (Billy Bowlegs' mother), Big Tommie, Big Tommie's daughter and wife, Woxo Micco (also known as Cypress Tom Tiger and Old Tiger), Young Tiger, his wife, Martha Tiger, Jimmy Tiger, a pregnant woman named Lucy, and Lake Willson, as well as unnamed men, women, and children, including two of Nancy's children (no account lists more than six victims by name).
 A half-brother of Billy Bowlegs was knocked unconscious and feared dead, but recovered.
+According to Addison, Jumper shot his sister when she attempted to stop him after killing Big Tommie's pregnant wife.

 A boy who was shot at by Jumper escaped and alerted a Seminole named Billy Martin who was working in a nearby cane field.
-Martin took his rifle and returned to the camp, where he saw Jumper sitting, and shot him.
+Martin took his rifle, a .38 caliber Winchester 1873, and returned to the camp, where he saw Jumper sitting, and shot him.
 The Seminoles did not want to contaminate their goods with contact with Jumper's body, so they borrowed a wagon and team of oxen from Will Addison's father John, dragged Jumper's body to a cypress pond, and left it to be eaten by alligators.
 The Snake Clan moved to a temporary camp a short distance away.
 Jumper's victims were buried nearby, and a medicine man came to ritually clean the camp site.
-The Snake Clan then moved away from the area.
+The Snake Clan then moved away from the area, which was abandoned by the Seminoles and seized by ranchers as grazing grounds.